Rex Nebular and the Cosmic Gender Bender

-Rex Nebular and the Cosmic Gender Bender is a point-and-click graphic adventure game developed and published by MicroProse in November of 1992.
-The game is the first graphical adventure game developed by MicroProse, Return of the Phantom and Dragonsphere being the other ones.
-It was developed using the MicroProse Adventure Development system, and made use of 256-colour graphics.
-Tommo purchased the rights to this game and digitally publishes it through its Retroism brand in 2015.
+Rex Nebular and the Cosmic Gender Bender is a point-and-click adventure game developed and published by MicroProse.
+It was released in November 1992 for MS-DOS and Classic Mac OS.
+The game is the first graphical adventure game developed by MicroProse, preceding Return of the Phantom and Dragonsphere.
+It was created using the MicroProse Adventure Development system and uses 256 colour graphics.
+Tommo purchased the rights to this game and digitally released it through its Retroism brand in 2015.

 Plot

 The bumbling bachelor, Rex Nebular, has been hired by Colonel Stone to retrieve a vase that holds some sentimental value for 75,000 galactars.
 Rex agrees and sets out for the last known location of the vase.

 Rex discovers that the planet where the vase was last known to reside has vanished, but his ship's sensors still detect a planetary mass and gravitational field, invisible to the naked eye.
 Suddenly a large warship decloaks behind him, and fires.
 His ship is badly damaged and is sent crash landing on the strange planet, seemingly inhabited by women only.

 Rex waking up after crash landing.
 Verb commands and inventory are at the bottom of the screen.

 Decades ago, a vicious war between the sexes erupted on the planet.
 In the end, the females wiped out the male population with bio-weapons.
 As a result, the females were no longer able to become pregnant, so they had no way of continuing their species.
 They invented a machine that would allow them to alter their sex for short periods of time.
 This machine became known as the Cosmic Gender Bender (or the Gender Bender for short).

 The populace of the planet is divided into two classes, Keepers and (breeding) Stock.
 The Keepers are technologically advanced and reside underground, where they monitor the Stock.
 The Stock reside above ground and have a primitive culture.
 Their only purpose is to be impregnated by a gender bent Keeper in order to repopulate the planet.